Buckeye 50000 Water Fire Extinguisher

 1. Total Thermal Extraction

 Water has an incredible capacity for heat absorption.
-As the 2.5-gallon stream hits the fire, it converts to steam, expanding 1,700 times in volume and stripping the heat from the fuel source.
-This "Endothermic" reaction is the only way to effectively stop deep-seated fires in materials like stacked cardboard or wood.
+As the 2.5-gallon stream hits the fire, it converts to steam, expanding 1,700 times in volume and stripping heat from the fuel source.
+This endothermic reaction is the only way to effectively stop deep-seated fires in materials like stacked cardboard or wood.

-2. Saturation & Flashback Prevention
+2. Saturation and Flashback Prevention

-Unlike dry chemicals that only coat the surface, the pressurized stream of the Buckeye 50000 penetrates the "char" layer.
-By soaking the interior of the combustible material, it prevents "Flashback"—the dangerous re-ignition of hidden embers once the initial flames have been knocked down.
+Unlike dry chemicals that only coat the surface, the pressurized stream of the Buckeye 50000 penetrates the char layer.
+By soaking the interior of the combustible material, it prevents flashback — the dangerous re-ignition of hidden embers once the initial flames have been knocked down.

 | Manufacturer | Buckeye Fire Equipment |